doublerobotics/d3-sdk/docs/Console and Ubuntu Desktop.md

 2. Plug in a USB keyboard and an HDMI monitor (must be after it booted).
 3. Press `Ctrl` `Alt` `F1` and the console should appear on the HDMI monitor with a login prompt.
 Unless you've changed the username or password, the default is "double" and the default password should have been emailed to you after our team switches your robot into developer mode.
 4. Press `Ctrl` `Alt` `F2` to get back to the standard Double 3 user interface.

+## SSH

+You can ssh to your robot's local IP.
+Unless you've changed the username or password, the default is "double" and the default password should have been emailed to you after our team switches your robot into developer mode.

+For more secure access, we recommend setting up [key-based SSH login](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

 ## Ubuntu Desktop